 Beading Classes

-Join our beading classes on Tuesday evenings at the Ho-Chunk Nation office!
+Join our beading classes on Tuesday evenings at the Ho-Chunk Nation Milwaukee Branch!
 The classes are open to Native American youth in MPS, age 11 and older, and their family members.
 Space is limited!
 Call First Nations Studies to pre-register: (414) 902-7312.
 See the beading classes flyer for more details.

 Introduction to Sewing Native Shirts and Skirts

-Native American students in MPS grades 6–12 are invited to join our traditional shirts and skirts sewing classes on Thursday evenings at Southeastern Oneida Tribal Services (SEOTS).
-For more information, read our Introduction to Sewing Native Shirts and Skirts and contact First Nations Studies staff.
+Native American students in MPS grades 6–12 are invited to join our traditional shirts and skirts sewing classes on Tuesday evenings at Southeastern Oneida Tribal Services (SEOTS).
+For more information, read our Introduction to Sewing Native Shirts and Skirts flyer and contact First Nations Studies staff.

 Register now!